molssi-seamm/molssi-seamm.github.io/_sources/html/developers/home_for_tools.rst.txt

 one code and integrate yours into its environment.
 Or try to write translators so that it can work with several codes.

-Or you can put it into SEAMM as a plug-in, which is quite straightforward, and connect with the other codes that are in SEAMM, using the translators already in SEAMM.
+Or you can put it into SEAMM as a :term:`plug-in`, which is quite straightforward, and connect with the other codes that are in SEAMM, using the translators already in SEAMM.
 At worst, there is not much already in SEAMM that is helpful and you have to do the wrok you would